open-AIMS/ADRIA_matlab/docs/concise_API.md

 ```

 ## ADRIA_DMCDA()
-Allows selection from 4 MCDA algorithms to make dynamic site selection decisions within ADRIA.
+Allows selection from 3 MCDA algorithms to make dynamic site selection decisions within ADRIA.
 Selection decisions are based on a decision matrix A,
 which currently incoporates connectivity, wave stress, heat stress, coral cover and priority predecessors as criteria.
+Each algorithm carries out a different decision strategy:

+1 : order ranking
+   - ranks sites according to additive ranking
+   - rank calculated from the sum of the columns of A
+   - Strategy: When overall performance matters and trade-offs between criteria need not be considered (also least computationally expensive).
+2 : TOPSIS
+   - ranks sites according a ratio
+   - ratio is calculated from the geometric distance from the Positive Ideal Solution PIS and Negative Ideal Solution NIS
+   - See Hsu-Shih Shih, Huan-Jyh Shyur, E. Stanley Lee, 2007 An extension of TOPSIS for group decision making, Mathematical and Computer Modelling, vol. 45:7–8.
+   - Strategy: When trade-offs between criteria should be considered, but it is not necessary to avoid hidden value extremes.

+3 : VIKOR
+   - ranks sites according to a linear combination of  two measures, S and R.
+   - S measures 'group utility', or the performance of site x against all criteria
+   - R measures 'individual regret', or the maximum deviance of site x from the best ranked sites under all criteria
+   - weightings of R and S in the linear combination are chosen to balance group utility and individual regret (currently both set at 0.5)
+   - See Alidrisi, Hisham, 2021 An Innovative Job Evaluation Approach Using the VIKOR Algorithm, Journal of Risk and Financial Management, vol. 14:6.
+   - Strategy: When trade-offs between criteria should be considered and the decision-maker wants to weight against potential poorly performing criteria which can       be hidden in trade-offs.

 **Inputs:**
 - DMCDAvars    : a structure of the form struct('nsites', [], 'nsiteint', [], ...